finanalyst/RF-Draft/articles-of-association.md

 <span class="para" id="0f35862"></span>All actions that the Executive Board determines need to be taken shall be Operational, except when an action has an effect specified in these Articles of Association or in the Regulations to be the result of an Important or Foundational Action.

+**Article 11.** Actions and action types

+<span class="para" id="da4274d"></span>Changes of these Articles of Association require a Foundational action.

+<span class="para" id="e907801"></span>Changes of the Regulations require an Important action.

+<span class="para" id="34aaba0"></span>An Operational action may be reviewed, converted, or amended by an Important or Foundational action at the request of a member or group of members of the Raku Community, Supervisory Board or Executive Board as set out in the Regulations.
+An Important action may be reviewed, converted, or amended by a Foundational action as set out in the Regulations.

-**Article 11.** Consent for actions
+**Article 12.** Consent for actions

 <span class="para" id="e4d6689"></span>Before an action is undertaken, executed or set in motion, the action must be formulated into a proposal.

 <span class="para" id="d003a5b"></span>The type of action shall be determined in accordance with these Articles of Association or the Regulations.

-<span class="para" id="660b982"></span>The proposal is sent according to the process given in the Regulations to the governing body or bodies, with a request for consent or dissapproval to be returned to the Executive Board within a reasonable time, as set forth in the Regulations.
+<span class="para" id="7fdbe30"></span>The proposal is sent according to the process given in the Regulations to the governing body or bodies, with a request for consent or disapproval to be returned to the Executive Board within a reasonable time, as set forth in the Regulations.

-**Article 12.** Consent for Operational action
+**Article 13.** Consent for Operational action

 <span class="para" id="d99bc71"></span>An Operation action has consent when a majority of the Executive Board's members present in a quorate meeting votes in favour of the Action being undertaken, or executed.
 A quorate meeting of the Executive Board is defined in the Regulations.